14 hidden places in Vienna that only the locals really know - Vienna Würstelstand

 12. The lesser known coffeehouses – Hidden places in Vienna

-There are soooo many traditional Viennese coffeehouses surviving today that are off the tourist track.
+There are soooo many traditional Viennese coffee houses surviving today that are off the tourist track.
 And we just love discovering them, with their retro vibes, intimate booths, and smartly dressed waiting staff.
 Priceless.

 You can experience all of this at Café Kafka, where in addition to being served some satisfying pesto-tomato-mozzarella toast, you can increase your caffeine intake from an award-winning barista!
-Before getting too comfortable in their beer garden know that the entire menu is primarily vegetarian, as well as vegan.
+Or there’s also legendary Café Rüdigerhof that you might have heard of from your hipster buddies and artsy-fartsy friends.

 Photos © B&F